ayushagarwal138/ayush-portfolio/README.md

 # Ayush’s Portfolio

-This repository contains a beautiful, responsive personal portfolio built using React, Vite, and TailwindCSS.
+This repository contains a beautiful, responsive personal portfolio built using HTML, CSS, and avaScript.
 The project showcases modern web development techniques including smooth animations, responsive layouts, and interactive UI components.

 ### Want to watch this?